mnmalikdev/mnmalikdev/README.md

 - 👋 Hi, I’m @mnmalikdev
 - 👀 I’m interested in MERNSTACK.
-- 🌱 I have been working with MERN stack since the last 6 months.
+- 🌱 I have been working with MERN stack since the last 1.5 year.
 - 📫 How to reach me : email me at mnmalikdev@gmail.com for any remote job opportunities.
 - Looking for remote opportunities.